-1.3 NPA Attributes
+1.4 NPA Attributes

-In the Strategy, we recommended that the NPA should adopt the following attributes to be able to best meet the design principles listed above.
+In the blueprint, we recommend that the NPA should adopt the following attributes to be able to best meet the design principles listed above.

-1.3.1 Layered Approach
+1.4.1 Layered Approach

-Currently it is very difficult to make changes to payment systems without impacting those who use them.
-Multiple participants (some of whom will be competitors) that have to collaborate on changes will need to agree implementation and testing approaches.
-The current system are slow to change and acts as a brake on innovation.
+Currently, it is very difficult to make changes to payment systems without impacting those who use them.
+Multiple participants (some of whom will be competitors) that have to collaborate on changes will need to agree on implementation and testing approaches.
+The current systems are slow to change and act as a brake on innovation.
 To address this, we recommended a layered approach.